MediaWiki is a free software open source wiki package written in PHP. To install MediaWiki, please follow these steps:

 3. You need to create a MySQL database for the MediaWiki application.
 You can do this through your web hosting Control Panel's MySQL Databases section.
 You also need to create a MySQL subuser for MediaWiki.
 You can create it from the MySQL Databases section of your Control Panel as well.
 Be sure to grant all privileges to the MySQL subuser.

-4. You will need to switch the PHP interpreter to PHP 7.1 for MediaWiki to install.
-You can do this through the online Control Panel -> PHP Settings section, tab "Default PHP Version".
+4. You will need to switch the PHP interpreter to PHP 7.1 or later for MediaWiki to install.
+You can do this through the online Control Panel -> PHP Settings page.
 Changing the PHP version is covered in this section of the online manual.

 5.You need to access with your browser the directory in which the extracted MediaWiki files are located.